Menu

 - Additional parking is now available in the new Hunt Elementary School parking lot.

-- Online Worship Any-day @ Anytime on our Website (siouxcityfirst.com).
+- Worship Any-day @ Anytime online (and Sunday’s by 9am) on our Website (siouxcityfirst.com).

 Preaching - Rev. Roger Madden